LouisMazel/maz-ui/packages/docs/docs/directives/lazy-img.md

 ---
 title: vLazyImg
 description: vLazyImg is a Vue 3 directive to lazy load images with many options.
-The image will be loaded on user scroll
+The image will be loaded on user's scroll
 ---

 # {{ $frontmatter.title }}